mani-kasi/pattern-visualizer/README.md

 # Pattern Visualizer
-A 3D full-stack web app I built to test and visualize fabric patterns for my clothing brand **SEVR**.
+A 3D full-stack web app I built to test and visualize fabric patterns for my clothing brand, **SEVR**.
-It lets users upload patterns, preview them on a pants model, tweak scale + lighting in real time, and export/share consistent previews before ordering samples.
+It lets users upload patterns, preview them on a pants model, tweak scale and lighting in real time, and export/share consistent previews before ordering samples.

 ## Demo